 Australia.
 China.
 Japan.
 Spain.
 They may seem far away now, but your adventures in America's Navy could be taking you there.
 The Navy is truly America's most globally deployed force with more than 100 bases and ports of call.
 If you've ever been curious about the world, or are one of those people with a natural sense of wonder and wander, then a career in the Navy is calling you.

-Depending on events and circumstances, America’s Navy could conceivably be found virtually anywhere on earth.
-Below you can read highlights of some of the more interesting international ports of call that you may pass through in the course of service.
+Depending on events and circumstances, the Navy could conceivably be found virtually anywhere on earth.
+Below are the highlights of some of the more interesting international ports of call that you may pass through in the course of service.

 Today, Alexandria is one of Egypt’s main ports.
-Besides a bustling trade, it is one of the Middle East’s premier resorts, with 140 miles of shoreline dotted with white sand beaches.
+Besides a bustling trade, it's one of the Middle East’s premier resorts with 140 miles of shoreline dotted with white sand beaches.

 Relax as you stroll down the long beaches of Rio de Janeiro, one of Brazil’s most attractive and popular cities.
 All of life centers on the shore in Rio, which is home to the legendary Copacabana and Ipanema beaches.